Full Member, Australian Association of Consulting Archaeologists Inc.

 McDONALD, J.J., E. Rich and H. Barton 1994 The Rouse Hill Infrastructure Project (Stage 1) on the Cumberland Plain, western Sydney.
 In M.E.
 Sullivan, S. Brockwell and A. Webb (eds), Archaeology in the North: Proceedings of the 1993 Australian Archaeology Association Conference, pp.259-293.
 Darwin: North Australian Research Unit, Australian National University.

-McDONALD, J.J. and P. Veth in prep.
+McDONALD, J.J. and P. Veth 2006.
 Rock art and social identity: A comparison of graphic systems operating in arid and fertile environments in the Holocene.
 In I. Lilley (ed.), Archaeology of Oceania: Australia and the Pacific Islands, pp.96-115.
 Blackwell.

 Veth, P. and J.J.
 McDONALD 2002 Can archaeology be used to address the principles of exclusive possession in Native Title?
 In R. Harrison and Williamson (eds), After Captain Cook: The Archaeology of the Recent Indigenous Past in Australia, pp.121-132.
 Sydney University Archaeological Methods Series 8.
 Sydney: Archaeological Computing Laboratory, University of Sydney.